weitianxin/HyperGCL/README.md

 The data sets and part of our code refer to the [AllSet](https://github.com/jianhao2016/AllSet) repo.
 Many thanks for them.

 ## Citation
-If you find our code or data useful, please kindly cite our paper.
+If you find our code or paper useful, please kindly cite our paper.